Crime in Oakland, California: Homicide rates

-Challenges of crime

-Crime continues to be a serious problem in Oakland, and the city also continues to have a reputation among its own citizens, its understaffed police force, and residents of other Bay Area cities as a dangerously violent place, with one of the top 20 highest rates of violent crime in the U.S. According to Oakland Police Chief Anthony Batts, during 2011 Oakland has averaged three street shootings per day, some of which cause injury or death to innocent bystanders.

 Crime dynamics

-Total crime in Oakland dropped by 41% from 1987 to 2012, but the city has consistently been among the highest-crime cities in California; in 2012, Oakland had the highest total crime rate of any California city with 20,000 or more people, with 8,587 total crimes per 100,000 residents, compared to a statewide average of 3,182 total crimes per 100,000 people.
+Total crime in Oakland dropped by 41% from 1987 to 2012.
+In 2012, Oakland had the highest total crime rate of any California city with 20,000 or more people, with 8,587 total crimes per 100,000 residents, compared to a statewide average of 3,182 total crimes per 100,000 people.
 Property crime in Oakland declined by 58% between 1988 and 2009, increased from 2009 to 2012 (a period when the property crime rate remained stable in comparable cities and statewide).

 Robbery rates in Oakland declined by 60% in the seven years between 1993 and 2000, but thereafter increased, more than doubling between 2000 and 2012.
 In 2012, there was one robbery per 91 residents, the highest rate in the United States.
-Carjackings occur two to three times more frequently in Oakland than in other cities of comparable size, and police have recorded at least one reported carjacking in every Oakland neighborhood; in 2005-2007, there were 884 carjackings in Oakland and 334 carjackings in San Francisco, despite San Francisco having about twice as many residents as Oakland.
+Carjackings occur two to three times more frequently in Oakland than in other cities of comparable size, and police have recorded at least one reported carjacking in every Oakland neighborhood; in 2005–2007, there were 884 carjackings in Oakland and 334 carjackings in San Francisco, despite San Francisco having about twice as many residents as Oakland.

 Crime against the city's taco truck vendors in the Fruitvale district came under scrutiny after the killing of a vendor's 5-year-old son in December 2011.
 Some truck vendors responded by hiring armed security guards, citing continual robberies and ineffective police response times.

+As of 2023, Oakland was dealing with a crime wave in the aftermath of the COVID-19 pandemic, with its overall crime rate up 86 percent since 2003, violent crime up 150 percent since 2003, and property crime up 72 percent since 2003.
+In 2023, Oakland had the highest number of car thefts in over 20 years, with a rate of about one car stolen for every 27 residents.
+In contrast, San Francisco's overall crime rate in 2023 had increased by only 2 percent over the 2003 level, while San Jose's overall crime rate had decreased by 12 percent from the 2003 level.